VHS Revival tackles a cultural phenomenon of devastating authenticity

 For a young Italian-American living with his Catholic parents in Brooklyn, New York, the repercussions of those changing times are hard to bear.
 Tony Monera (John Travolta) is a typical working class kid stuck in a dead-end job, more concerned with fixing his hair and chasing tail than learning responsibility.
 Instead of crucifixes, pictures of celebrities adorn his walls, while Jesus Christ is replaced by superstars such as Bruce Lee, Al Pacino, and, most notably, Rocky Balboa.

-Like John G. Avildsen‘s Oscar-winning picture, this is an underdog story about a young man who is made for better things, and the use of Balboa’s image serves to punctuate this, but it also gives Saturday Night Fever an added layer of authenticity, making a largely gritty affair like Rocky seem almost fantastical by comparison.
+Like John G. Avildsen’s Oscar-winning picture, this is an underdog story about a young man who is made for better things, and the use of Balboa’s image serves to punctuate this.
+It also gives Saturday Night Fever an added layer of authenticity, making a largely gritty affair like Rocky seem almost fantastical by comparison.
 Unlike Balboa, Monera is not on the road to fame and fortune.
 He is stuck between a rock and a hard place, torn between the burden of his parents’ low expectations and the will to make his own decisions in life.

 Tony Monera [to his father] – You know how many times someone told me I was good in my life?
 Two.
 Twice.
 Two fucking times.
 This raise today, and dancing.
 Dancing at the disco.
 You sure as fuck never did!